matter-labs/zksync-lite-docs/docs/dev/README.md

 # Developer guide

-zkSync is a scaling and privacy engine for Ethereum.
+zkSync is a zkRollup for value transfers.
 Its current functionality scope includes low gas transfers of ETH and ERC20 tokens in the Ethereum network.
 This document is a description of javascript SDK that can be used to interact with zkSync.

 ## Resources